-The "funding" category of our 2021 policy agenda included the following recommendation:
+The funding category of our 2021 policy agenda included the following recommendation:

-When we first realized there was existing city code that required a percentage of the annual budget be set aside for infrastructure maintenance each year that could be used to fix sidewalks, streets, and bike/LIT (Light Individual Transportation) lanes, we wondered how those dollars were being spent.
+When we first realized there was existing city code that required a percentage of the annual budget to be set aside for infrastructure maintenance each year that could be used to fix sidewalks, streets, and bike/LIT (Light Individual Transportation) lanes, we wondered how those dollars were being spent.
 Clearly, the backlog of repairs that necessitated the Renew Atlanta bond meant it wasn’t going far.

 As we looked into it further, we realized there was no good way to track the funding, and that few people were aware the requirement existed.
 So we included a policy recommendation in our 2021 agenda: “Fund Public Infrastructure Account.

 In January 2021, we reached out to Commissioner Josh Rowan with the Atlanta Department of Transportation to learn more.
 Here's an excerpt from our letter:

 “The City of Atlanta’s infrastructure backlog is extensive — estimated in the 2019 Comprehensive Annual Financial Report (CAFR) at $900 million — and widespread, ranging from broken sidewalks to crumbling bridges.
 In challenging economic times like these, we cannot afford to leave any funds to maintain our public infrastructure on the table.
 In light of this, I’m writing to inquire about the 3.5% set aside for public infrastructure in ordinance 14-O-1513 approved by the Atlanta City Council in February of 2015.”